Why emotional connection is vital for customer loyalty

 Our unconscious decisions to buy are communicated to the conscious mind via an emotion.
 The conscious mind then finds a rational reason that makes us believe our purchasing decision was logical.

 In other words, we justify our emotional signals to buy with logical reasons.

-This is why, when creating your marketing message, we need to focus on emotional selling proposition (ESP) rather than unique selling proposition (USP).
+This is why a marketing message should promote the emotional selling proposition (ESP) rather than the unique selling proposition (USP).

 The unique selling proposition consists of the range of benefits of your service/product and provides a logical reason why a customer should buy.

 While the emotional selling proposition represents the emotional levers “beneath the service” that trigger the emotional connection with your customers.

 The emotional levers that drive the choice to buy a service/product include: